AnshRaj112/kampyn-backend/docs/API_REFERENCE.md

-# BitesBay Backend API Reference
+# KAMPYN Backend API Reference

 This document provides a comprehensive reference for all backend API endpoints, grouped by route.
 Each entry includes the HTTP method, endpoint path, required parameters, and a detailed description of its purpose and behavior.